wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 ## Update

-Finally it's time to run the mediawiki [update.php](https://www.mediawiki.org/wiki/Manual:Update.php) script.
+At last it's time to run the mediawiki [update.php](https://www.mediawiki.org/wiki/Manual:Update.php) script.

-This can be done from outside the docker container by running
+You can do this from outside the Docker container by running:

 ```
 docker exec <WIKIBASE_CONTAINER_NAME> php /var/www/html/maintenance/update.php
 ```

 Running this command will execute the MediaWiki Updater.
-After this has completed your upgrade should've been successful!
+After it has completed, your upgrade should be successful!

-For a more reading regarding upgrading there is a [blog post](https://addshore.com/2019/01/wikibase-docker-mediawiki-wikibase-update/) by addshore describing how it was done for the [wikibase registry](https://wikibase-registry.wmflabs.org) which has custom extensions installed.
+For more information on upgrading, consult addshore's [blog post](https://addshore.com/2019/01/wikibase-docker-mediawiki-wikibase-update/) describing how it was done for the [wikibase registry](https://wikibase-registry.wmflabs.org) (which has custom extensions installed).